hbctraining/scRNA-seq/lessons/mitoRatio.md

-## Calculation proportion of reads mapping to mitochondrial transcripts
+## Calculating proportion of reads mapping to mitochondrial transcripts

 The determination of mitochondrial ratios is a bit more complex and requires us to use genome annotations to determine which genes originated from the mitochondrial DNA.